alfnielsen/redux-saga-area/README.md

   })
 ```

-redux-area will use typescripts generic `ReturnType` and `Parameters` to
+redux-area will use typescript's generic `ReturnType` and `Parameters` to
-determent how the actions is by extracting the return from the actionCreator.
+calculate how the actions interface are, by extracting the return from the actionCreator.
-The type defined in `add` will automatically be added.
+The `type` defined in `add` will automatically be added.

-In this case the actual action will be defined as: `{ type: string, name: string}`
+In this case the actual action will be defined as: `{ type: string, name: string }`

 ### 2.2) Add Fetch Actions

-You can also add a fetch actions to the area:
+You can also add a fetch action to the area:

-It will create three action-creators and three reducers.
+It will create three action-creators and three reducers (producers).

 The name (action type) wil be the name in `addFetch` postfix with 'Request', 'Success' and 'Failure'. _(Can be changed in area options)_